sbbeachvball/pokemonGoTracking/README.md

 # pokemonGoTracking
-Looking to build a personal pokemon GO evolution tracking guide, just playing around
+Playing around with the idea of building a personal pokemon GO evolution tracking guide.
+I like to accumulate my evolutions and then do an "evolve party", using a luck egg and doing all of them at once.

 Currently tracking evolves in a google docs sheet.
+Sort by number of evolves and then print out before going on the "evolve party".

 Thinking it could be cool to have a database with a table of the pokemon and attributes.
 Provide some html to add pokemon to db as we find them.
-Have a table of the pokemon types as well, provide a select pulldown to set that value.

 Then have a table for tracking users candy.
-Ideally display users data almost as a spreadsheet but with controls to increment/decrement pokemon candy (and counts of pokemon)
+Have a table of the pokemon types as well, provide a select pulldown to set some values.

+## Features/Specs
+* Ability to add pokemon as we discover new ones
+* Ability to update pokemon specs
+* Ability to maximize XP (number of evolves) OR maximize CP (trying to get pokemon evolved to max)
+* Ability to display table of a given users pokemon counts and candy ** Ability to increment/decrement the counts and candy
+* Ability to produce a compact report of the evolves to perform.

+## Tables?
-table: pokemon   - pID int primary key not null, pName text, pBase text, pTypeID int, evLevel int default 0, evTo text, evCost int default 0 pID should correspond to number in pokedex...
+* pokemon   - pID int primary key not null, pName text, pBase text, pTypeID int, evLevel int default 0, evTo text, evCost int default 0
+** pID should correspond to number in pokedex...
-table: user      - userID int primary key not auto increment, userName text;
+* user      - userID int primary key not auto increment, userName text;
-table: poketypes - pTypeID int primary key auto increment, pTypeName text, (Battle Data - effective against...)
+* poketypes - pTypeID int primary key auto increment, pTypeName text, (Battle Data - effective against...)
-table: userData  - userID int primary key auto increment, pID int, pCount int, cCount int
+* userData  - userID int primary key auto increment, pID int, pCount int, cCount int